Chelsea Cross, Chair

 Denise Domian, Secretary

 While I wouldn’t consider myself a gardener, I love food.
 My husband and I are lucky that we get to buy good, fresh produce from local farms and grocery stores.
-But, I realize there are many who are not so lucky.
+But I realize there are many who are not so lucky.
 I’ve volunteered at food pantries in my past, and while sometimes there is fresh produce, the majority of the basket provided is made up of canned or packaged foods.
 This is why Victory Garden Initiatives was an organization that I wanted to support and be a part of.
 Fresh food provides health and nutrition, but it also provides community.
 Gathering around a meal that is made with fresh food, well, there’s nothing better.

-Most recently, I was the Chief Human Resources Officer for SHOPKO, but my husband is a baker in a farm-to-table restaurant and a local bakery.
+My husband is a baker in a farm-to-table restaurant and a local bakery.
 Food is a big part of our lives.
 We’re pleased to be a part of the VGI family.
 We believe in growing local and growing community.
 That’s what VGI is about.

 Angeline Koch, Board Member